elastisys/compliantkubernetes-kubespray/migration/v2.22/upgrade-cluster.md

 ## Steps that can be done before the upgrade - non-disruptive

-1. Checkout the new release: `git switch -d v2.22.x-ck8s1`
+1. Checkout the new release: `git switch -d v2.22.x-ck8sx`

 1. Switch to the correct remote: `git submodule sync`

 1. Update the kubespray submodule: `git submodule update --init --recursive`

+1. Run `bin/ck8s-kubespray upgrade v2.22 prepare` to update your config.

 1. Download the required files on the nodes